 The Fabulists is available in chapter installments which you may freely read and copy under its Creative Commons licence.
 (SEE LICENCE BELOW) There are fifteen chapters.

-The posting of The Fabulists on the web under a Creative Commons licence has been made possible by the generous and enlightened support of its publisher Antony Farrell of The Lilliput Press, and also of my agent, Lisa Eveleigh.
+The posting of The Fabulists on the web under a Creative Commons licence was made possible by the generous and enlightened support of its original publisher Antony Farrell of The Lilliput Press, and also of my former agent, Lisa Eveleigh.

 “Offering your work under a Creative Commons license does not mean giving up your copyright.
 It means offering some of your rights to any member of the public but only on certain conditions.”